- Written by Dr.Mehmet Demircioglu

 Patients often ask whether a clinic is being conservative or whether it simply cannot do a larger session.
 That is a fair question.
 The answer depends on donor density, hair caliber, skin contrast, miniaturization, safe extraction distribution, and the area that needs coverage.

-A responsible surgeon should be able to explain why a graft number is chosen.
-He should also explain what he is deliberately not doing.
+A responsible surgeon should be able to explain why a graft number is chosen, and what is deliberately being left alone.

 For example, leaving the crown lighter in the first surgery may disappoint a patient if it was not explained.
 But it may be a wise strategy if the frontal frame needs priority and the donor supply is limited.

-The best graft number is not the biggest number.
+The right graft number is not the biggest number.
 It is the number that serves the whole lifetime plan.

-This is why patients should understand how a surgeon calculates graft numbers before they compare clinic quotes as if they are simple prices on the same product.
+It helps to know how a surgeon calculates graft numbers before clinic quotes are compared as if they are prices on the same product.

 Is my hair loss stable enough for surgery?